kindelia/Kindelia/ROADMAP.md

 ### Jan 2024 - Heat Death of the Universe

-- The network will be considered stable and no more patches will be expected.
+- The network will be considered stable and no more patches should be expected.

 - The Kindelia Foundation will no longer maintain the network.
 It will focus on: